SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 #### Hints and guidelines

-An idea to solve the task:
+An idea to solve the problem:

 * We create a **`n` variable**, to which we assign the **integer** value obtained from the console input.
 * We create **`f0`** и **`f1`** variables to which we assign value **1** since this is how the sequence begins.